WBS-TW/CPquant/shinyCP/instructions.md

 ### Plot outputs

-Some bars can exceed 100% in relative abundance in the y-axis, and this indicates that some isotopologues have the exact same ion formula.
+Note: Some bars can exceed 100% in relative abundance in the y-axis, and this indicates that some isotopologues have the exact same ion formula.
+You can hover over the different segments of these bars to check the overlapping mass ions.

 __Hover text__:
 __difflag & difflead (prev and next)__: the difference between the m/z with previous and next ions (axis ordered from lowest to highest m/z).